andrewsrichardson/food-blog/src/pages/blog/winter-chicken-pie/winter-chicken-pie.md

   - Cook off the herbs and tip in your mushrooms and carrots and cook off for 7 minutes.
 Add a splash of olive oil if it feels a bit dry.
 Add the chicken and bacon back it and season well
-  - Sprinkle the plain flour over the veggies and stir so it is completely coated.
+  - Sprinkle the plain flour into the pan and stir so it is completely coated.
     Then slowly add in the chicken stock whilst stirring.
+Add in your frozen peas at this point too.
 Once its all added, turn the heat up so it bubbles up nicely
-  - Drizzle in the cream and add the parsley and stir well.
+  - Drizzle in the cream, add the parsley and stir well.
 Leave on a low heat for a few minutes and then pour into a ceramic baking dish
   - Roll the puff pastry over the top of the dish and pinch it around the corners so it's sealed well.
 Cut a little hole in the centre so the steam can escape and brush the egg all over
-  - Place into the hot oven and cook for 25-30 minutes until the pastry is golden brown - it is a BEAUTY
+  - "Place into the hot oven and cook for 25-30 minutes until the pastry is golden brown - it is a BEAUTY. "
-  - Serve with roasted potatoes or creamy mash and a pile of green veggies.
-WOW
 tags:
   - British
 type: